Say2hub/Dialectic.ai/README.md

 Dialectic.AI 🤯🗣️
 Master the art of debate with AI-powered conversations.
 Welcome to Dialectic.AI, an innovative AI-powered debate platform designed to sharpen your critical thinking and argumentation skills!
 Whether you're practicing for a debate, exploring complex topics, or simply curious about AI-driven dialogue, Dialectic.AI has you covered.
-Built with Gradio for an interactive experience and powered by the Groq API with the Llama-3.3-70B-Versatile model, this project lets you debate an AI opponent or watch two AI agents engage in a dynamic debate on any topic.
+Built with Gradio for an interactive experience and powered by the Groq API using the llama-3.3-70B-Versatile model, this project lets you debate an AI opponent or watch two AI agents engage in a dynamic debate on any topic.
 This project was developed to showcase the potential of AI in fostering structured reasoning and dialogue, making it a valuable tool for education, professional development, and AI research.
-Hosted on Gradio for an easy-to-use experience, it’s ready to deploy and explore!

 🌟 Features